danielrobertson/danielrobertson/README.md

   built with React, TypeScript, Turborepo, StitchesCSS, and documented with Docusaurus.

 ## 📚 Side Projects
-While most of my code in private company repositories, I use side projects as a way to learn new technologies and scratch my own itch
+While most of my code in private company repositories, I use side projects as a way to learn explore technologies and scratch my own itches

+- **[ShareReads](https://github.com/danielrobertson/share-reads)**: Quickly create and share book lists to friends.
+Built using Remix.js, Google Books API, and Cloudflare Pages and Workers KV 🚀 Live at https://share-reads.pages.dev

 - **[Leafly chatbot](https://github.com/danielrobertson/leafly-bot)**: I integrated Leafly's API with Facebook Messenger SDK to create a chatbot that can answer questions about cannabis strains